jtvberg/StreamDock/README.md

  - There are also options to rescan a directory on startup to see if anything new has been added
  - On each directory entry there are options to rescan or completely refresh all files and metadata
  - There are status symbols at the front of each directory entry to give you a status of file/metadata/errors for loads
+ - Show episodes work if you name them with a '.s01e01' after the name (it's not case sensitive and it doesn't need to be 2 digits)
+ - Supports mp4, mov, avi, mkv and webm